Convert Figma logo to code with AI

 Customization

-You can easily configure Next.js SaaS Boilerplate by making a search in the whole project with FIXME: for making quick customization.
-Here is some of the most important files to customize:
+You can easily configure Next.js SaaS Boilerplate by searching the entire project for FIXME: to make quick customization.
+Here are some of the most important files to customize:

 • src/utils/AppConfig.ts: configuration file